!-- Begin TradeTracker SuperTag Code -->

 The typical rustic tastes of the hinterland can be identified in meat dishes made of pig and lamb as well as dishes created around truffles and mushrooms.
 On the coast sea-food dishes dominate.
 The most common dish is brodetto - a fish soup containing more than 14 fish species.
 The most famous dessert are ciambelloto don i funghetti all'anice, cicerchiata and fried ravioli stuffed with chestnuts, cream and ricotta cheese.

 Heading to the south there is a region of Puglia, ideal for discovering true Italy.
 This coastal region in south-eastern Italy is also known as the heel of Italy.
-Besides cooking you will discover olive groves and whitewashed trulli houses.
+Besides cooking delicious orecchiete pasta and other southern Italian dishes you will discover olive groves and whitewashed trulli houses.
 You will visit the sights of Puglia, Baroque churches and 13th century castles.

 Sicily is an ideal destination for cooking holidays.
 This island situated in the middle of the Mediterannean has amazing local cuisine and well-known historical sites, such as Siracusa's Greek Theatre and the baroque towns of Not and Ragusa.
 Sicilian cookery is very much embedded in the history of the islands.
 Various civilizations - Greek, Roman, Arabs, Normans, Spanish and British have left their mark.
 From a gastronomic point of view, the influence of these invaders is still very much in evidence today.
 In your cooking classes you will learn how to prepare authentic Sicilian dishes such as pasta con sarde and cassata.